senecajs/seneca-amqp-transport/README.md

 - A **topic** exchange named `seneca.topic`.
 - An exclusive **queue** with a random alphanumeric name (like `seneca.res.x42jK0l`).

 > Clients _do not_ declare the queue of their listener counterpart.
-So, if the message does not reach is destination and is discarded, the `seneca` instance will fail with a `TIMEOUT` error on the client side.
+So, if the message does not reach its destination and is discarded, the `seneca` instance will fail with a `TIMEOUT` error on the client side.

 ## Options
 The following object describes the available options for this transport.
 These are applicable to both clients and listeners.